 The purpose of summarizing interesting details from Anderson's novels is to convey an appreciation of the imaginative depth and wealth crowded into each work.

-Fifty kilometers from the Oregan coast, platforms with projecting piers support buildings, machinery and a shaft with an elevator descending fifty fathoms to the central undersea dome which is surrounded by a ring of others kept at ambient pressure and connected by tunnels.
+Fifty kilometers from the Oregon coast, platforms with projecting piers support buildings, machinery and a shaft with an elevator descending fifty fathoms to the central undersea dome which is surrounded by a ring of other domes kept at ambient pressure and connected by tunnels.
 Laboratory experiments include producing alcohol from plankton.
 When the Viking fleet delivers a cargo of refined metals, its flag ship, too large to dock, anchors at a safe distance while the concentrator ship lays alongside a pier.

 That is it.
 In mid-paragraph, the viewpoint characters who have visited the Station are back with the Viking fleet.
 I am sure that Anderson would have worked out a lot more detail for Maury Station and there might be more of it later in the book.